 While previous studies have found that optimists are protected against premature death, this is the first to examine the “exceptional longevity” that people strive for.
 And it complements other research suggesting that happy people—people who demonstrate more positive emotions or are more satisfied with life—may also live longer.

-Kira M. Newman is the managing editor at the Greater Good Science Center.
+Kira M. Newman is the managing editor of Greater Good.
+Her work has been published in outlets including The Washington Post, Mindful magazine, Social Media Monthly, and Tech.co, and she is the co-editor of The Gratitude Project.
 This article was originally published on the Greater Good online magazine.